pulseq/ISMRM-Virtual-Meeting--November-15-17-2023/basic_pulseq_tutorial/readme.md

 * s13_GRE2D_acceleratedComputation: 2D GRE with optimized spoiler timing and accelerated computation.

 ## 3. Data Folder
-works-in-progress.
+It contains the link to six k-space raw data acquired from the above sequences.

 ## 4. Recon Folder
-works-in-progress.
+It contains six *.seq* files produced by the above sequences and the corresponding reconstruction scripts.

+## 5. Results Folder
+It contains k-space raw data and reconstructed spectra/images from the six sequences.

-## 5. A More Detailed Pulseq Tutorial
+## 6. A More Detailed Pulseq Tutorial
 This Pulseq tutorial only covers very basic sequence design concepts.
 For more detailed tutorials, please go to https://github.com/pulseq/tutorials.